delan/www.azabani.com/_posts/2020-10-03-output-version-control-for-static-sites.md

 Perhaps you’ll even see Git in a new light, finding ways to use the stupid content tracker™ other than version control for source code.

 I’ve been afraid to check if anyone has done this before, because I felt like if I was *aware* of any prior art, I would lose my enthusiasm for solving this problem and writing about it.
-But now that I’m done, that doesn’t matter anymore.
+But now that I’m done, that no longer matters.
 Let me know if great minds think alike!